 - The special children plot was supposed to continue into at least Season 3, but the writers came to dislike the idea because the psychic kids just weren't interesting antagonists and Kripke disliked how dense and confusing they made the plot.
 To resolve it, they gathered the psychics up in the Season 2 two-parter finale to kill them all off except Sam (well, including Sam actually, but you know how that went).
 This was justified In-Universe by Azazel going from claiming they would be his soldiers in a war, to claiming he only needed one soldier (to lead his demon army) and he wanted them to kill each other off to find out who was strongest.
 It worked in this case since demons lie and are very manipulative, so it didn't feel out-of-character for Azazel to turn out to have been jerking their chain about his real plan.
 In hindsight, it also makes sense that Azazel would have them all kill each other, in order to determine which one was fit to be Lucifer's vessel.

 - Early plans for Season 3 had Gordon finding out about Sam's actions in "Born Under a Bad Sign" while possessed by Meg (though it's unclear if he would have known about that part, or even cared if he had) and rounding up a posse of fellow hunters to hunt Sam down.
-Because Sterling K. Brown was contracted to Army Wives and they'd only let him appear for two more episodes, the Supernatural writers were forced to heavily condense Gordon's storyline by having him convince one hunter to help him, break out from prison, and find and get killed by Sam after getting turned into a vampire.
+Because Sterling K. Brown was contracted to Army Wives and they'd only let him appear for two more episodes, the Supernatural writers were forced to heavily condense Gordon's storyline by having him convince one hunter to help him break out from prison in two scenes in one episode, and find and get killed by Sam after getting turned into a vampire in the next.

 - The writer's strike also prevented Ellen's return until Season 5; she was supposed to appear in at least two episodes in Season 3, but the strike forced the first episode she would've returned in to be dropped and Samantha Ferris rejected an offer to return in the finale instead, in part because she feared her character would be killed off.
-Whether she would've is unknown but definitely a possibility since they apparently weren't able to reassure Ferris otherwise.
-Since Jo was not mentioned as supposed to return as well alongside her mom, Ellen would've probably been brought back after losing the Roadhouse and still not reunited with her MIA daughter.
+Whether she would've is unknown, but they apparently didn't reassure Ferris otherwise.
+Since Jo was not mentioned as supposed to return as well alongside her mom and was still not fondly remembered, Ellen might have been brought back after losing the Roadhouse and still not reunited with her MIA daughter.
 Both characters missed Season 3 and Season 4 entirely, reuniting offscreen and returning for two episodes in Season 5 as experienced hunting partners.

 - Castiel was originally conceived of being John Constantine himself.
 Adding him into the show turned out to be too complicated, so he became a member of the Trenchcoat Brigade.
 Would've been interesting to see how that would've shaken out, since Constantine later got a (short-lived) show and guest-starred on another CW show.
 Presumably this plan was before he was decided to be an angel.

-- Mark Pellegrino, who went on to play Lucifer, originally auditioned for Castiel.
-Shoshannah Stern, who went on to play Eileen Leahy, also auditioned for Ruby.
-Additionally, the writers originally wanted to utilize The Nth Doctor to the fullest by having Ruby portrayed by a revolving door of different actresses throughout the season because of the unique opportunity having a Body Surfing recurring character afforded them.
+- The writers wanted to utilize The Nth Doctor to the fullest by having Ruby portrayed by a revolving door of different actresses throughout the season because of the unique opportunity having a Body Surfing recurring character afforded them.
 They changed their minds because Kripke liked Genevieve Cortese's performance in the role.
 Lucky he did because after the first episode aired implying Sam had had sex with Ruby, there was Fridge Horror from fans alarmed by the implication of Sam having sex with a host body who was either unconscious during sex or awake, helpless, and unable to give consent.
 Sera Gamble wrote a flashback in "I Know What You Did Last Summer" showing Sam refusing to associate with Ruby in a previous host because she was using a living person and Ruby possessing a braindead, flat-lined coma patient whose soul had already moved on before they eventually did the deed.
 Had they gone ahead with their original plan and Ruby used as many different hosts as they'd wanted, it would have broke the audience's Willing Suspension of Disbelief that Ruby kept happening across that many pretty, just flat-lined coma patients to possess and appease Sam's morals.

 - In "Are You There, God?
 It's Me, Dean Winchester", where ghosts blame the boys for their deaths, Sera Gamble tried to get Jessica Moore instead of one-off character Ronald from "Nightshifter" but it fell through because Adrianne Palicki wasn't available.
 Thank God she wasn't though, as her angrily blaming Sam for her death would have probably reduced everyone to tears.